Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 [C 13:46:09.233 NotebookApp] Bad config encountered during initialization:
 [C 13:46:09.239 NotebookApp] No such notebook dir: ''/usr/share/example-notebooks''
 ```
-The error can be ignored.
-Press <enter> to return to the root prompt.

 After the root prompt displays, run the following commands to run the design:
 ```